k0retux/fuddly/docs/source/data_manip.rst

 aware*.

 .. note::
-   If you need to access to the node internals (:attr:`framework.node.NodeInternals`) the following attributes are provided:
+   If you need to access to the node internals (:attr:`fuddly.framework.node.NodeInternals`) the following attributes are provided:

-   - :attr:`framework.node.Node.cc`: to access to the node internals of the current configuration.
+   - :attr:`fuddly.framework.node.Node.cc`: to access to the node internals of the current configuration.
-   - :attr:`framework.node.Node.c`: dictionary to access to the node internals of any configuration based on their name.
+   - :attr:`fuddly.framework.node.Node.c`: dictionary to access to the node internals of any configuration based on their name.